CUCyber/cucyber.github.io/class/2810-19-fall/12-linux-processes-and-services/12-linux-processes-and-services.md

 ## Activity

-1. Navigate to http://10.0.144.20/ and log in.
+1. Run `sleep 10000`
+2. Press Ctrl-Z
-2. Open the processes virtual machine
+3. List all the processes
+4. Find your `sleep` command
+5. Kill the process